.webp)

 Where a Community Becomes the Growth Engine

-SpeakUp kicked off with people who were tired of waiting to be heard.
-The first outreach happened on LinkedIn when Helen had 100 followers, and momentum followed from those who believed in the idea.
-A Forbes editor replied, then speakers from the US began joining through online meetings, and one day CNN appeared on the platform, posting more than twenty speaker requests - a moment that changed everything.
+SpeakUp kicked off with people who were tired of waiting and had something important to say.
+The first outreach happened with messages on LinkedIn when Helen had around 100 followers, and momentum followed from those who believed in the idea.
+First, a Forbes editor replied, then speakers from the US began joining after online meetings, and one day CNN appeared as a user on the platform, posting more than 20 requests — a moment that was a turning point.

-Rather than charging speakers to be seen, SpeakUp promotes them for free through ads, SEO and media, because a marketplace shifts to an industry only when everyone participates.
+Rather than charging speakers to be seen, SpeakUp promotes them for free through ads, SEO and media, because the founders believe their brand grows when the community grows, and it’s important that every speaker can find their stage.

 Growth isn’t fuelled by heavy marketing spend, but by product fit.
-SpeakUp’s acquisition cost on Google Ads is almost 10x lower than industry benchmarks, showing that demand finds them on its own.
+SpeakUp’s acquisition cost on Google Ads is about 10x lower than industry benchmarks, showing that demand finds them on its own.

 Two channels became major drivers: